Holistische Arts

 Treatment

-A diluted and combined tincture is briefly applied to the cervix.
-Afterwards, the tincture is thoroughly removed with calendula.
+A diluted and combined tincture is applied to the cervix for a short duration.
+Afterward, the tincture is thoroughly removed with calendula.

 3